alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/dependency-properties/dependency-properties.md

   <xref:Alternet.UI.DependencyProperty>.

-- **Dependency property identifier**, which is a `DependencyProperty` instance obtained as a return value when registering a dependency property, and then stored as a static member of a class.
-Many of the APIs that interact with the AlterNET UI property system use the dependency property identifier as a parameter.
+- **Dependency property identifier**, which is a `DependencyProperty` instance obtained as a return value when registering a dependency property and then stored as a static member of a class.
+Many APIs that interact with the AlterNET UI property system use the dependency property identifier as a parameter.

 - **CLR "wrapper"**, which is the `get` and `set` implementations for the property.
 These implementations incorporate the dependency property identifier